Sign the petition and join us in calling on the government to:

 Extreme inequality is no accident

-To ensure there is enough money in our budget to pay for the services everyone needs and cherishes, the super-rich need to pay their fair share of taxes.
+To ensure there is enough money in the federal budget to pay for the services everyone needs, the super-rich need to pay their fair share of taxes and corporations must pay what they owe.

-By increasing the Australian Government’s tax revenue, there will be more money available to fund better quality healthcare, education and action on climate change as part of a strong social safety net to alleviate poverty at home and abroad.
+By increasing the Australian Government’s tax revenue, there will be more money available to fund better quality healthcare, education, humanitarian aid and action on climate change as part of a strong social safety net to alleviate poverty at home and abroad.

 All lives are equal.
 Let’s fight for a society without the inequalities that keep people in poverty.